Respiratory system: Mechanics of breathing

 In mammals, inhalation at rest is primarily due to the contraction of the diaphragm.
 This is an upwardly domed sheet of muscle that separates the thoracic cavity from the abdominal cavity.
-When it contracts the sheet flattens, (i.e. moves downwards as shown in Fig. 7) increasing the volume of the thoracic cavity in the antero-posterior axis.
+When it contracts, the sheet flattens, (i.e. moves downwards as shown in Fig. 7) increasing the volume of the thoracic cavity in the antero-posterior axis.
 The contracting diaphragm pushes the abdominal organs downwards.
 But because the pelvic floor prevents the lowermost abdominal organs from moving in that direction, the pliable abdominal contents cause the belly to bulge outwards to the front and sides, because the relaxed abdominal muscles do not resist this movement (Fig. 7).
 This entirely passive bulging (and shrinking during exhalation) of the abdomen during normal breathing is sometimes referred to as "abdominal breathing", although it is, in fact, "diaphragmatic breathing", which is not visible on the outside of the body.
-Mammals only use their abdominal muscles during forceful exhalation (see Fig. 8, and discussion below).
-Never during any form of inhalation.
+Mammals only use their abdominal muscles during forceful exhalation (see Fig. 8, and discussion below) and never during any form of inhalation.

 As the diaphragm contracts, the rib cage is simultaneously enlarged by the ribs being pulled upwards by the intercostal muscles as shown in Fig. 4.
 All the ribs slant downwards from the rear to the front (as shown in Fig. 4); but the lowermost ribs also slant downwards from the midline outwards (Fig. 5).
 Thus the rib cage's transverse diameter can be increased in the same way as the antero-posterior diameter is increased by the so-called pump handle movement shown in Fig. 4.

 The enlargement of the thoracic cavity's vertical dimension by the contraction of the diaphragm, and its two horizontal dimensions by the lifting of the front and sides of the ribs, causes the intrathoracic pressure to fall.
-The lungs interiors are open to the outside air and being elastic, therefore expand to fill the increased space, pleura fluid between double-layered pleura covering of lungs helps in reducing friction while lungs expansion and contraction.
+The lungs' interiors are open to the outside air and being elastic, therefore expand to fill the increased space, pleura fluid between double-layered pleura covering of lungs helps in reducing friction while lungs expand and contract.
 The inflow of air into the lungs occurs via the respiratory airways (Fig. 2).
 In a healthy person, these airways begin with the nose.
 (It is possible to begin with the mouth, which is the backup breathing system.
 However, chronic mouth breathing leads to, or is a sign of, illness.)
 It ends in the microscopic dead-end sacs called alveoli, which are always open, though the diameters of the various sections can be changed by the sympathetic and parasympathetic nervous systems.
 The alveolar air pressure is therefore always close to atmospheric air pressure (about 100 kPa at sea level) at rest, with the pressure gradients because of lungs contraction and expansion cause air to move in and out of the lungs during breathing rarely exceeding 2–3 kPa.